github/docs/content/apps/creating-github-apps/guides/building-a-login-with-github-button-with-a-github-app.md

 ## Prerequisites

-This tutorial assumes that you have already created a {% data variables.product.prodname_github_app %}.
-For more information about creating an app, see "[AUTOTITLE](/apps/creating-github-apps/setting-up-a-github-app/creating-a-github-app)."
+This tutorial assumes that you have already registered a {% data variables.product.prodname_github_app %}.
+For more information about registering a {% data variables.product.prodname_github_app %}, see "[AUTOTITLE](/apps/creating-github-apps/setting-up-a-github-app/creating-a-github-app)."

 Before following this tutorial, you must set a callback URL for your app.
 This tutorial uses a local Sinatra server with the default URL of `http://localhost:4567`.
 For example, to work with the default URL for a local Sinatra application, your callback URL can be `http://localhost:4567/github/callback`.
 Once you are ready to deploy your app, you can change the callback URL to use your live server address.
 For more information about updating the callback URL for your app, see "[AUTOTITLE](/apps/maintaining-github-apps/modifying-a-github-app)" and "[AUTOTITLE](/apps/creating-github-apps/setting-up-a-github-app/about-the-user-authorization-callback-url)."